An Agentic Operationalization of DISARM for FIMI Investigation on Social Media: Methods

 \subsubsection{{Russian campaign on Telegram for 2025 Moldova Election}}

-This dataset captures coordinated and automated political commenting activity on Moldovan Telegram channels during a period of heightened electoral interference.
-The data were collected and verified by the OpenMinds research team as part of its investigation into Russian information operations targeting Moldova (see published report at \cite{openminds2025telegrambots}).
+This dataset captures coordinated and automated political commenting activities on Moldovan Telegram channels during a period of heightened electoral interference.
+The data were collected and verified by the OpenMinds research team as part of its investigation into Russian information operations targeting Moldova (see published report in \cite{openminds2025telegrambots}).
+Figure~\ref{fig:moldova_dataset} illustrates an instance of bot comments in original language and English translation.

 The study is based on a list of Telegram channels obtained through a mapping of the Moldovan socio-political and informational Telegram ecosystem, from which a subset of channels relevant to political discourse was identified.
 From this mapped set, only channels with open comment sections were selected for analysis, resulting in a final sample of 88 political and news channels.